ivankostov/avr-logger/README.md

 - LOG_LEVEL_DEBUG - error, info, and debug messages are printed.
 - LOG_LEVEL_VERBOSE - all messages are printed

-For more information please refer to the example.

 # Log Sinks

 Storing the printed logs from a microcontroller can be tricky.
 In contrast to PCs microcontrollers have a limited memory.